-The following guidelines will help provide the testing accommodation of a reader for a test taker with disabilities.
-If you have any questions about a specific test, please contact a testing program representative.
+The following guidelines provide information about the responsibilities of a test reader.
+If you have any questions about a specific test, please contact Disability Services.

 - Familiarity with the words, terms, symbols or signs that are specific to the test content.